-I was sure that this was not the last possible word on the matter, and rather wished I could conjure an Australian out of the banyan trunks in front, because, according to the books, Australians are always equal to dealing with fires and floods, and runaway herds of cattle, and anything else that may occur upon the King's highway to agitate a sensitive female, and cause her to wish herself safe inside a Pullman car with the blinds down.
+I was quite sure that this was not the last possible word on the matter, and I rather wished I could conjure an Australian out of the banyan trunks in front;

+because, according to the books, Australians are always equal to dealing with fires and floods, and runaway herds of cattle, and anything else that may occur upon the King's highway to agitate a sensitive female, and cause her to wish herself safe inside a Pullman car with the blinds down.
 It was true that all the Australians I had happened to see in their native lairs had been engaged in buying and selling more or less "alleged" gold-mines, inside a palatial office; writing leading articles at dignified leather desks, or discussing the virtues of different brands of wine, under the glow of shaded electric lamps, at a luxurious dinner-table.
 This did not shake my faith, however, because I knew that they were merely playing at that kind of thing, and that they all had gone, or would go, or would like to go, ranching and clearing and bush-whacking (I do not know the correct translation of the latter word, but it sounds satisfying, somehow), at the first opportunity.
-If not, the books must be wrong, which is absurd, because nothing British is ever wrong; and therefore, if an Australian-any Australian-had dropped from heaven at that moment, be would, like a certain famous cocoa, have been extremely grateful and comforting.
+If not, the books must be wrong, which is absurd, because nothing British is ever wrong; therefore, if an Australian-any Australian-had dropped from heaven at that moment, he would, like "Epps's cocoa," have been extremely grateful and comforting.
+O. E. D.

-As it turned out, there were no more bush fires, and I forgot all about them before long, since it became necessary to take my horse out for a walk on a string, like a pet spaniel, every now and then, for half an hour or so, during which time I scrambled like a cockroach (only without its invaluable complement of extra legs) up and down places that were never meant for the passage of anything unprovided with wings.
-On a fine windy tableland, some 1000 feet high, we came to a halt at last, and Simoni got out the lunch sack, and there was billy tea, and bread and sardines thereto, and much refreshment.
-There was a magnificent view from this point-almost all of Tanna lying like a bright green map under our feet, with the great volcano standing up by itself in the middle of a bare grey plain, and the islands of Aniwa and Erromanga floating on the blue horizon, far away.
+As it turned out, there were no more bush fires, and I forgot all about them in half an hour, since it became necessary to take my horse out for a walk on a string, like a pet spaniel, every now and then, for half an hour or so, during which time I scrambled like a cockroach (only without its invaluable complement of extra legs) up and down places that were never meant for the passage of anything unprovided with wings.
+On a fine windy tableland, some 800 feet high, we came to a halt at last, and Simoni got out the lunch sack, and there was billy, tea, and bread and sardines thereto, and much refreshment.
+There was a magnificent view from this point-almost all of Tanna lying like a bright-green map under our feet, with the great volcano standing up by itself in the middle of a gray level plain, and the islands of Aniwa and Erromanga floating on the blue horizon, far away.
 And there was a pleasant little grove of trees to break the force of the beating sun, and more than one soft bank of bullock-grass to sit on, and rest. . . .
-A very agreeable place for a picnic lunch, it seemed to me.
+A very pleasant place for lunch, it semed to me.